 Dr. Allison, who also serves on the National Cancer Moonshot Blue Ribbon Panel, helped identify the T cell antigen receptor, and discovered that blocking the CTLA-4 receptor on T cells enhances the immune system’s ability to eliminate tumors.
 This led to the development of the first approved checkpoint immunotherapy, the anti-CTLA-4 ipilimumab.

-In addition to being named a recipient of the 2018 Nobel Prize in Medicine or Physiology as well as the TIME 100: Most Influential People of 2017, Dr. Allison has received the 2018 Jessie Stevenson Kovalenko Medal (National Academy of Sciences), the 2015 Lasker-DeBakey Clinical Medical Research Award, the 2005 William B. Coley Award for Distinguished Research in Basic and Tumor Immunology, the 2013 AACR-CRI Lloyd J. Old Award in Cancer Immunology, the 2017 Balzan Prize, and the 2018 Albany Medical Center Prize in Medicine and Biomedical Research.
+In addition to being named a recipient of the 2018 Nobel Prize in Medicine or Physiology as well as the TIME 100: Most Influential People of 2017, Dr. Allison has received many awards, including the 2018 Jessie Stevenson Kovalenko Medal (National Academy of Sciences), the 2015 Lasker-DeBakey Clinical Medical Research Award, the 2005 William B. Coley Award for Distinguished Research in Basic and Tumor Immunology, the 2013 AACR-CRI Lloyd J. Old Award in Cancer Immunology, the 2017 Balzan Prize, and the 2018 Albany Medical Center Prize in Medicine and Biomedical Research.
 His current work focuses on deciphering the mechanisms of anti-cancer T cell activity, and figuring out how we can better design T cell-based immunotherapies for patients.

 The director of CRI’s Scientific Advisory Council since 2011, Dr. Allison is also a leader of the CRI-SU2C Dream Team, serves on both the Postdoctoral Fellowship Review Committee and CLIP Grant Review Committee, and is a member of CRI’s global clinical investigator network.